 (deprecated) Override of

-The value of the JVM -Xmx parameter for a separate fetch process.
-You also need to ensure the server machine has enough memory as the memory configured will be used in addition to the main server process and there can be several child processes doing git fetch and each using the configured amount of the memory.
+Ensure the server machine has enough memory as the memory configured will be used in addition to the main server process and there can be several child processes doing

 Whether TeamCity should run